PCMTeam1/PCMCE/README.md

 PCMCE
 =====

-Project PCM Comparator Editor
+Project PCM Comparator Editor (PCMCE)

-This an application to edit and compare some PCMs.
+This is an application to edit and compare some PCMs.

+developed by:

+- CHAIGNEAU David
+- Yves Lemonnier
+- Yves Mocquard
+- Laurent Martin
+- Simon Gouzien